-For SaaS companies, every launch is not a big-time launch.
-With regular releases, it’s more about re-communicating your idea or thinking about new ways to package your product to the market.
-So, as you prepare for your next launch, whether big or small it makes sense to make sure that you’re avoiding the following pitfalls.
+For SaaS companies, every launch is not a grand launch.
+With regular releases, it’s more about re-communicating your idea or thinking about new ways to package your product for the market.
+So, as you prepare for your next launch, whether big or small it makes sense to make sure that you’re avoiding the following troubles.

 #1 – Marketing without Targeting

-Most of the people are so excited about an idea, or an issue they can solve, that they focus only on the technology part and making sure that they develop the perfect code.
-And when the product is ready, after that they build a website and try to figure out some sort of formulating a business plan (through a trial and error process) and wait to attract the people automatically, but unfortunately, it doesn’t usually work that way.
+Most of the people are so excited about the product idea and its market benefits, that they focus only on the technology part and making sure that they develop the perfect code.
+When the product is ready, they create a website and try to figure out some sort of formulating a business plan (through a trial and error process) and wait to attract the people automatically; but unfortunately, it doesn’t usually work that way.
 With time, they establish a sales team and make some occasional profits, but that won’t make any remarkable difference in the profit.

 #3 – Insufficient pricing information